State Facts About Unintended Pregnancy: New Hampshire

 National Background and Context

 In any given year, the two-thirds of women in the United States at risk of unintended pregnancy who use contraceptives consistently throughout the year account for only 5% of all unintended pregnancies; fully 95% of unintended pregnancies are attributable to the one-third of women who do not use contraceptives or who use them inconsistently.(6) Public programs—notably Medicaid and the Title X national family planning program—are central to women's access to affordable contraceptive services and supplies and their ability to use contraceptives effectively.
-In 2006, more than nine million women received publicly funded family planning services; these services helped women avoid nearly two million unintended pregnancies, which would likely have resulted in approximately 860,000 unplanned births and 810,000 abortions.(6) Absent publicly funded family planning services, the numbers of unintended pregnancies and abortions in the United States would be nearly two-thirds higher than they currently are among women overall and among teens.(6)
+In 2010, 8.9 million women received publicly funded family planning services; these services helped women avoid 2.2 million unintended pregnancies, which would likely have resulted in approximately 1.1 million unplanned births and 760,000 abortions.(7) Absent publicly funded family planning services, the numbers of unintended pregnancies and abortions in the United States would be two-thirds higher than they currently are.(7)

-Births resulting from unintended pregnancy are also costly to the federal and state governments, resulting in $11 billion in government expenditures in 2006.(7) Without publicly funded family planning services, the annual cost of unintended pregnancy nationwide would be more than 60% higher than it is today.
-By helping women avoid unintended pregnancies, these services saved taxpayers $5.1 billion in 2008, nearly $4 for every $1 spent.(8)
+Births resulting from unintended pregnancy are also costly to the federal and state governments, resulting in $12.5 billion in government expenditures in 2008.(8) Without publicly funded family planning services, the annual public cost of births from unintended pregnancy nationwide would double, to more than $25 billion.
+By helping women avoid unintended pregnancies, these services saved taxpayers $10.5 billion in 2010, or $5.68 for every $1 spent.(7)

 Incidence and Outcomes of Unintended Pregnancy in New Hampshire